-HAPPY, SAFE SUMMER – REMINDER FROM WEST MIDLANDS POLICE
+HAPPY, SAFE HALLOWEEN/BONFIRE NIGHT – REMINDER FROM WEST MIDLANDS POLICE

-The summer holiday is fast approaching, it is important our students are reminded what we, as a school community, expect of them in terms of behaviour while they are enjoying socialising with friends and family during the break.
-We also want to ensure they feel confident to keep themselves safe and away from crime and anti-social behaviour.
+With the darker nights fast approaching, it is important that students are reminded what we, as a school community, expect of them in terms of behaviour.

 Parents/carers and students should already be aware that as part of our safeguarding arrangements, the school has a two-way information sharing agreement in place with West Midlands Police, and we are active members of the local Police & Schools Panel.
 This joint-approach helps us to intervene early to prevent and reduce crime and anti-social behaviour involving our students, and provide support and up-to-date safety messages.

-In partnership with the police, we would like to provide some reminders about the following:
+In partnership with the police, we would also like to remind our students about the following:-

 - Personal Safety:

 - Be aware of your surroundings, take care of friends and family members and keep valuables such as phones out of public view whenever possible.